Vidhaeha/CA2Algorithms/MDFiles/Contrib.md

 Started Analysis Page and Researched sites for Big O complexities
 # References
-Being absent made it harder to contribute.
-Working in a team under deadline pressure taught me the importance of communication, organisation, and new skills like using GitHub and Markdownn.
+Being absent made it harder to contribute towards the project, making us swamped with alot of work and such, so Working in a team under deadline pressure taught me the importance of communication, organisation, and proper usag of  GitHub and Markdownn.

 ## Vidhaeha
 Made Methods